 Ohio Land and Cattle is located in East Central Ohio, near Cadiz.
-It consists of 4600 deeded acres and 1500 leased acres.
+It consists of 8000 acres.

-It is an operating ranch with some 600 breeding cows, thriving year round on the grass.
-Cattle are registered Black Angus, Red Angus, and commercial.
+It is an operating ranch with some 1200 head, thriving year round on the grass.
+Cattle are registered Black Angus.

 God Made a Farmer

 Herd Sires are selected from the very top of large peer groups of 200-500 bulls.

 They are selected for a combination of calving ease, masculinity, muscling, structure, fleshing ability, hair coat, growth, and disposition.

 The largest, outside genetic influences are from Pinebank (New Zealand), Pharo Cattle Company, and Wye.
 The genetic program is very simple.
 We buy and develop the very best bulls, capable of reproducing cows that thrive in East Central Ohio, problem free, on ranch resources and year round grazing.
 Bulls are the very top, selected from large peer groups, 200-500 in a group.
 Cows are raised on the ranch and have a single task, wean a calf, on time, problem free.
 Every cow that is late, open, aggressive, or needed assistance for her or her calf, is removed from the herd.
 The type cow which thrives at this task, is moderate in size, 1100-1150 pounds, winters well, easy fleshing, moderate in milk, and moderate in growth.

 Seventy percent of the cull pen is made up of the taller, higher milking, higher growth, portion of the herd, year after year.
 The cow herd is viewed as a genetic pool, which is why emphasis is placed on the very top bulls.
 Cow emphasis is on function, a cow with top genetics, which fails to calve on time, or has any other problem, is culled, regardless of her genetics.

 What Business are We In?